 Sustainable Practices Are Gaining Momentum

-What does our fledgeling movement towards sustainability look like?
+What does our fledgeling movement towards sustainable practices look like?
 Here’s a few examples:

 - Solar is kicking in.
 Lots of awesome applications in a vast range of settings.
 Hot water, preheated ventilation, cooling, off grid power, automobiles…and much more.